golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 ### How to run examples

-Create a project folder, initialize a Node.js project, and install the `@golem-sdk/task-executor` library.
+Create a project folder, initialize a Node.js project, and install libraries.

 ```bash
 mkdir golem-example